elcolin/git_tips/CPP.md

     };
 Which means that AbstractClass cannot exist by itself, it needs to be inherited in a derived class that will define pureVirtualFunction().

+Don't forget to declare the destructor as virtual in the abstract class for the derived classes to have its own destructor:

+    virtual ~AbstractClass();

 ## Inheritance
 Inheritance allows a class to have a parent class.
 It will inherit all attributes from that said class.
 Functions defined with the virtual keyword can be overriden and pure virtual function need to be implemented.